 Arizona is a “no fault” divorce state, meaning the courts legally can’t consider marital misconduct when deciding on spousal support.

-“Whatever fault there may have been- infidelity, alcoholism, gambling, drug problems, and the like- it is not a factor in awarding support,” Phoenix family law attorney Scott Stewart said.
+“Whatever fault there may have been- infidelity, alcoholism, gambling, drug problems, and the like- it is not a factor in awarding support,” Phoenix family law attorneys of Gillespie, Shields, Durrant & Goldfarb explain.
 “Which spouse initiated the divorce has no bearing…either.”

 Instead, the courts base decisions off a list of factors involving a two-part test.
 While no single factor disqualifies a spouse, they must meet at least one to receive spousal support.
 Such maintenance becomes an option if one of the below circumstances exist:

 - Spouse lacks sufficient property to meet reasonable needs

 - Spouse is unable to sufficiently provide for themselves through employment or has custody of a child whose age or condition requires the parent to stay home

 - The couple had a long marriage (there is no specified marriage length, however)